avatar

 REU Intern at UMD

-I had the chance to continue the quantum simulation research I started in the Spring of 2024 during the summer of 2024 as part of UMD’s REU CARR program.
-This program allowed me to collaborate with other REU students working on various research projects, and I had the opportunity to present my own work as well.
+I had the chance through an REU program to work full-time on quantum simulation research I started in the Spring of 2024 during the summer of 2024 as part of UMD’s REU CAAR program.
+I enjoyed collaborating with other REU students working on research.
 Over the summer, I focused on extending my simulation of k-local Hamiltonians to include fermionic operators, building on the previous work with Pauli operators.
-I found this experience particularly rewarding because it gave me the chance to work on a project full-time, free from the usual pressures of coursework.
-It also gave me a clearer insight into what life as a graduate student is really like, and helped me reassure myself that a PhD is something I really wanted to do after I obtained my masters degree.
+This experience gave me the chance to work on a project full-time, free from the usual pressures of coursework.
+It gave me a clear insight into life as a graduate student.

 ITS Intern at AARP